charm-and-friends/charm-in-the-wild/README.md

 # Awesome Charm [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-This is your one-stop shop to find *incredible* community projects built with the [Charm][charm] stack.
+This is your one-stop shop to find *incredible* community projects built with the [Charm](https://github.com/charmbracelet/) stack.
 Get inspired, and most importantly, get building!

 This is an entirely community-driven repo for members of the community to share their projects.
 You can PR your completed projects to be included in the list.